omnia-network/omnia-backend/omnia_main/README.md

 So, follow these steps to deploy everything correctly:

-1. copy the `.env.example` file to `.env`, filling in the parameters properly
-2. we suggest running [omnia-rdf-proxy](https://github.com/omnia-network/omnia-rdf-proxy) in development mode to spin up a local proxied RDF database, and since the IC HTTPS outcalls always expect an HTTPS endpoint, we suggest putting the RDF proxy it behind an [ngrok](https://ngrok.com) proxy to have the HTTPS certificate
-3. generate dids and deploy all backend canisters by running:
+1. generate dids and deploy all backend canisters by running:
     ```bash
     npm run generate-dids-and-deploy:backend
     ```